LieAndSmile/MiniStatus-MVP/README.md

 ## ⭐ Support & Feedback
 If you like the project, give it a ⭐ or open an issue for feedback or bugs.

-> Want a hosted version or have feature ideas?
-Let us know via [Issues](https://github.com/yourproject/issues) or Discussions.
+> Found a bug or have a suggestion?
+Let us know via [Issues](https://github.com/yourproject/issues).

 ---